|

 Dana Moshkovitz Sliding Scale Conjectures in PCP, We still don’t have PCP theorems where the

-desirable hardness of approximation results.
-This survey is about what we
+hardness of approximation results.
+This survey is about what we have and

 Dana Moshkovitz, Justin Oh, David Zuckerman Randomness Efficient Noise Stability and Generalized